leonardodino/appr/README.md

 ## What are "Review Apps"?

 Mature technical organizations peer-review their code.
-Reviewing code on GitHub is simple enough: for most well-crafted pull requests, you can review the code diff in your browser, and either shipprove the changes, or request further improvements.
+Reviewing code on GitHub is simple enough: for most well-crafted pull requests, you can review the code diff in your browser, and either approve the changes, or request further improvements.

 Testing another developer's changes isn't quite as easy.
 Typically, you will have to stash any work in progress in your own workspace, pull down the remote branch, install dependencies, compile and start the application before you can verify that the changes work as intended.